udiel2/MedicineReminder_App2/README.md

 The app's intuitive design ensures a seamless experience for users of all ages.
 ### Notifications
 Receive timely reminders through notifications on your device, so you never miss a dose.
+### Interactive Calendar
+The build-in calendar provides a visual representation of your medication schedule.
+You can see which days you need to take your medicines at a glance.

 # Getting started
 Before you begin, make sure you have: